In this article, we are going to show you the cost of freedom. It’s the main challenge of being an entrepreneur.

 Real brands are built on hard work.

 Take a step back and assess your current situation.
-You’re working full, part or contracted time with a company who is affording you the opportunity to keep your lights on and drink overpriced beers with your friends.
+You’re working with a company that keeping your lights on and letting you drink overpriced beers with your friends.
 In exchange for this, you’re devoting a minimum amount of time, energy, effort and intelligence.
-This company can pay you a cushy sum of doe because they have spent countless hours over time building up a foundation that you now call “work.”
+This company can pay you a cushy amount of dough because they’ve spent countless hours building up a foundation that you call “work.”
 You have a hand in making them lots of money so they can pay you a smaller percentage of this.
 Math is not my forte, but you get the picture.

-And unless you’re fortunate enough to have a hefty savings, trust fund or investors financially backing your idea, you’re going to have to, for a period of time, put in double.
-If you ARE fortunate enough to have funds that will allow you to quit your 9 to 5 and focus fully on this and only this, you still have to work double because your new boss is your outside investor, your trust fund or your savings account that has a capping point.
+And unless you’re fortunate enough to have hefty savings, a trust fund, or investors financially backing your idea, you’re going to have to, for a period of time, put in double.
+If you ARE fortunate enough to have funds that will allow you to quit your 9 to 5 and focus fully on this and only this, you still have to work double because your new boss is your outside investor, your trust fund, or your savings account.

 Now that you’ve paved the initial path, it’s time to prepare for the days ahead.
-Some will be a bit taxing filled with juggling tough decision making and balancing the needs of other people with your own.
+Some days will be a bit taxing, you’ll be juggling tough decision making and balancing the needs of other people with your own.

 The key here is to continue working with the same enthusiasm as you have been doing, but with endurance.
 Endurance by definition means the fact or power of enduring (remain in existence/last) an unpleasant or difficult process or situation without giving way.